signalnine/dril-tarot/README.md

 - **Death (reversed)**: "❒Single ❒Taken GenderDead"
 - **The Tower (reversed)**: "my greatest sin is that I've utterly betrayed my 'NO FEAR' tower decal..."
 - **The Magician (upright)**: "i got a big ass and i know how to fuck it.
 Mastercard"

+## Gallery Examples

+Once generated, you'll have beautiful composite images like:
+- The Fool (upright) + "inventing a new Suit of playing cards..."
+- Death (reversed) + "❒Single ❒Taken GenderDead"
+- The Tower (reversed) + "betrayed my 'NO FEAR' tower decal"

 ## Requirements